 - Did the plot hold my attention?

-Or an author might want to get a fresh assessment of a previously published story that isn’t getting the love they expected from reviewers.
-I can evaluate what might have gone amiss or what might need a bit of tweaking to get the story back on track.
+Or an author might want to get a fresh assessment of a previously published story that isn’t getting the love they'd hoped for from reviewers.
+I can evaluate what might need a bit of tweaking.

 Q - What will this report include?